 You may not begin a test and then decide not to take it.
 Once a test is started, then it must be completed.
-Tests or quizzes left ungraded will prevent you from taking the next assignment.

 Make-up testing times will not be scheduled.
 If you have an excused absence for the test date, then your Final Exam grade will be used to replace the missed test.
 If you have invalid or unverifiable absences for the test date, a penalized Final Exam grade will be used to replace the missed test grade.
 (The penalty, 15%, will be applied only to the Final Exam grade that is used as the missed test grade; the full Final Exam grade will be used as the exam grade in the grading formula.)
 The Final Exam grade may not replace more than one test grade.
 Acceptable medical excuses must state explicitly that the holder is excused from class.